 John C. Luk, MDAssistant Dean for Interprofessional IntegrationAssistant Professor of MedicineThe University of Texas at Austin-Dell Medical School

 Austin L. Metting, MDAssociate Program Director, Internal Medicine ResidencyTexas A&M Health Science Center/Baylor Scott & White Health

 Curtis R. Mirkes, DOAssistant Professor, Associate Residency Program DirectorTexas A&M Health Science Center/Scott & White

-Surendra Varma, MDAssociate Dean, Graduate Medical Education & Resident AffairsTexas Tech University Health Sciences Center
+Surendra Varma, MDExecutive Associate Dean, Graduate Medical Education & Resident AffairsTexas Tech University Health Sciences Center Lubbock

 Special thanks to:

-Module 5 authors, The University of Texas Health Science Center at Tyler:
+Module 5 author, The University of Texas Health Science Center at Tyler